 Over the last ten years, research on the questions of how people use digital technologies on the move and how migration has changed due to digitalisation has developed considerably.
-At the meeting, experts discussed the state of knowledge, as well as research gaps in the field of digital migration infrastructures.
+During the consultations, experts discussed the state of knowledge, as well as research gaps in the field of digital migration infrastructures.
 Although there is already quite some literature on the topic, especially the Global South remains an under-researched area in terms of digitalisation and migration.
-The experts also argued that it is important to understand digitalisation not as an isolated topic but to think the virtual together with the real world – for example, conversations on social media are often based on the trust created offline or through friendship and family ties.
+The experts also argued that it is important to understand digitalisation, not as an isolated topic but to think the virtual together with the real world – for example, conversations on social media are often based on the trust created offline or through friendship and family ties.
 It is also crucial to explore to what extent digital technologies are not only a benefit but can also represent a threat for refugees and migrants as they can be used as an instrument of control and surveillance.

 Finally, the experts discussed different research methods and respective ethical concerns reaching from the use of big data from Google or Facebook to traditional qualitative and quantitative data collection and ethnographic approaches.
 The experts discussed that it is particularly important to think of data protection and privacy issues and to have in mind the power hierarchies between mostly privileged researchers from the Global North and vulnerable groups such as forcibly displaced persons.